Telus Health's Medisys pays ransom to data hacker

 "We apologize for any inconvenience and we want to assure our clients that we do not believe there is cause for concern." a website notice says.

+The office of Canada's federal privacy commissioner said in an email that it's in ongoing communication with Telus.

+"Given the potential seriousness of the breach, we are seeking more information in order to determine next steps," Valarie Lawton said for the Office of the Privacy Commission.

-An email from B.C.'s privacy commissioner confirmed that it's investigating but unable to offer further comment.
+An email from B.C.'s privacy commissioner confirmed that it's investigating but was unable to offer further comment.

 This report by The Canadian Press was first published Sept.
 30, 2020.